mcbsd1/mcbsd1.github.io/scrnaseq-course-d2.md

 ```

 ---
-## Downloading data for analysis in Seurat
+## Downloading data for analysis in Seurat (for analysis on RStudio on local system)
 ---
 ---

+- You can skip this step if you are working on RStudio Server.
 - Once the counts are generated using nextflow pipeline, download the data onto your personal computer.
 - For this, you will need to use Filezilla to copy the files from remote onto your local machine.
 - Follow the steps below: